Punshnut/macos-focusly/Documentation/it/guida-a-impostazioni-e-primo-avvio.md

 ## First-Startup Tips for Staying Focused
 1. **Switch overlays on**: From the quick menu, toggle `Enable Overlays` for each monitor to soften background clutter.
-2. **Pick a preset per space**: Blur (Focus) is ideal for neutral focus, Warm suits evening work, Colorful brightens presentations, and Monochrome keeps reference monitors subtle.
+2. **Pick a preset per space**: Smart Blur is ideal for neutral focus, Warm suits evening work, Colorful brightens presentations, and Monochrome keeps reference monitors subtle.
 3. **Dial in per-display tuning**: Adjust overlay strength lower on displays where you keep messaging apps, and increase blur on the main workspace to block busy wallpapers.
 4. **Set your controls**: Capture a global shortcut you can tap whenever you need to reveal your desktop, and enable Launch at Login so Focusly is always ready.
 5. **Revisit onboarding after changes**: Any time you rearrange displays or swap presets, relaunch the introduction from the status bar to refresh muscle memory for the quickest controls.